 No More Discharging to Streams or Ditches

 If your septic tank discharges straight into a watercourse (like a stream, ditch or river), that setup is no longer legal in Wales.
-This rule came into force in 2020 and still catches people out.
+These rules have been in force since 2020 and continue to apply across Wales today.

 Instead, your system must: